Ensembl/ensembl-hive/docs/advanced_usage/mpi.rst

 ~~~~~~~~~~~~~

 Here again, once the environment is properly set up, we only have to
-define the correct resource class and command lines in eHive.
+define the correct Resource Class and command lines in eHive.

-1. You need to setup a resource class that uses e.g. *64 cores and 16Gb
+1. You need to setup a Resource Class that uses e.g. *64 cores and 16Gb
    of RAM*:

    ::